Interior Inspiration Goals: These 10 Home Trends Will Rule 2021

 No matter the room or style, every single tone of this botanical hue reigns supreme.
 Yes, Pantone may have chosen grey and yellow as its colours of 2021, and whilst they’re great to accessorise with, we say last year’s greenery trend is still number one for this year and beyond.

 Whether you go all-out for a ‘70s style green velvet sofa or add accents with green textiles, this colour will comfort, up the cosy factor and bring the outside in.
-Extra points if your green-hued pieces crossover with other trends such as texture or curvature.
+Extra points if your green-hued pieces crossover with other interior trends such as texture or curvature.

 Light wood love-in

-While dark woods like mahogany and walnut have previously ruled, this year light wood is having its moment in the spotlight.
+While dark woods like mahogany and walnut have previously ruled, this year light wood is having its moment in the home interior spotlight.
 Fresh and uplifting, the below pieces make spaces look light and bright.
 Light wood fits in beautifully with this year’s trending Japandi style (that’s the new interior crossover of Japanese chic and Scandi aesthetic, FYI) for ease and minimalism.

 Plate-scaping is the new gallery wall.